-Ideal as wedding accommodations and great for corporate retreats.
+Ideal as wedding accommodations and perfect for corporate retreats.

 Steps from the Beach.
 A short walk to downtown.

 The Thatch House rose from the original stone walls set by Earl Young.
 It was his first home built in 1918.
 The original house did not encompass Earl Young's unique hobbit style, but in a dramatic reimagining, it now exemplifies the fairytale magic of a Charlevoix mushroom house.

 The old carriage house once belonged to the famous Earl Young.
 Now it's a Charlevoix Mushroom House.
 A romantic retreat, completely redesigned and rebuilt.
 It shares the iconic roof of The Thatch House, but is separate with its own private entrances.
 An intimate getaway near downtown and the beach.

 The Mushroom Houses of Charlevoix

 My "Charlevoix Mushroom House ensemble" consists of four distinct homes, all "touched" by Earl Young.
 Earl Young was the famous eccentric builder/architect who lined the Park Avenue stretch in front of Michigan Beach Park with his wonderful creations.